cloudfoundry/noisy-neighbor-nozzle/README.md

 [![CI Badge][ci-badge]][ci-pipeline]
 =====================

 The Noisy Neighbor Nozzle is a Loggregator Firehose nozzle and CLI Tool to help Operators identify applications producing a large amount of logs - i.e. "noise".

 ## Getting Started & Authentication
 In order to properly deploy the nozzle components you'll need to create a UAA client with the apropriate permisions.
 This can be done by adding the following client to your deoployment manifest and updating your deployment.

 ```
 noisy-neighbor-nozzle:
-  authorities: oauth.login,doppler.firehose,uaa.resource,cloud_controller.admin_read_only
+  authorities: doppler.firehose,uaa.resource,cloud_controller.admin_read_only
   authorized-grant-types: client_credentials,refresh_token
   override: true
-  scope: doppler.firehose,oauth.approvals
+  scope: doppler.firehose
   secret: <secret>
 ```

 ## Deploying
 The easiest way to deploy is to use the `deployer` binary for your local OS included in our release package.
 If you add the flag `--interactive` you will be propted for all the information required to deploy the nozzle components.
 If you are interested in operationalizing the deployment experience you should use the [Noisy Neighbor Nozzle Release][noisy-neighbor-nozzle-release].

 ## Using the CLI
 The easisest way to quickly check your platform for top log producers is to use the CLI tool.
 Download and install the binary for your local os using the command `cf install-plugin`.

 To see the top 10 log producers in the last minute run:

 ```
 cf log-noise
 ```

 ## Integrating with the Noisy Neigbor Nozzle
 The datadog-reporter is an optional component used for integrating with datadog.
 When deployed, it will request rates from the accumulator every minute and report the top 50 noisiest applications to [Datadog][datadog]